ZurichNLP/understanding-ctx-aug/README.md

 python3 build.py  --reddit_client_id CLIENT_ID --reddit_client_secret CLIENT_SECRET --reddit_user_agent USER_AGENT
 ```

 This build takes around 1 hour.
-Once completed, we can prepare the data for model evaluation run
+Once completed, we can prepare the data for training according to the desctiption provided in Hazarika et al., (2021)with the following command:

 ```
 bash prepare_data.sh